tamouse/OLD-art.tamouse.org/source/_posts/2015-03-25-in-the-style-of-andy-evansen.markdown

       web: webs/20150325_144417.jpg
       thumb: thumbs/20150325_144417.gif
       caption: "Final wash - darks"
-      description: >-
+      description: |-
-        The last wash is the darks, the trees in the background, the details on the buildings, etc.

-        The colours used here (so far) are Quin Burnt Orange and French Ultramarine Blue, applied directly to and mixed on the paper, rather than mixed in the palette.
+        The last wash is the darks, the trees in the background, the details on the buildings, etc.  The colours used here (so far) are Quin Burnt Orange and French Ultramarine Blue, applied directly to and mixed on the paper, rather than mixed in the palette.

         This is where the painting's details come in, and I can start to see the buildings for what they are.

-        This is not finished, just what
-        I had time to do in class.
 Notice the tree to the left of the house is still quite wet.

 ---

 Our instructor, Linda, is taking a workshop from one of her favourite